Most Durable Luggage 2018 – Top Carry-Ons And Checked Luggage!

 Nowadays, new durable materials have seen the day of light.
 This has made the statement that hard side bags are not as durable false, in our opinion.
 There’s no need to avoid hard side luggage for the sake of durability anymore!

 How Durable Is Polycarbonate Luggage?

-The answer to his question is quite simple: it’s very durable!
-The main reason for this is the fact that it is flexible and thus impact resistant.
+The answer to this question is quite simple: it’s very durable!
+The main reason for this is the fact that polycarbonate is flexible and thus impact resistant.
 It simply flexes back into shape after a thud onto a hard surface.

-Polycarbonate is also very lightweight, more so than aluminium and many soft side bags.
+Polycarbonate is also very lightweight, more so than aluminum and many soft side bags.

 What Is the Most Durable Luggage Material?